sendsmaily/smaily-prestashop-module/CONTRIBUTING.md

 And run the environment:

-    $ docker-compose up
+    $ docker compose up

-When running the enviroment for the first time, PrestaShop installation will automatically run, and it can take a while.

-Once installation has finished and web server is ready to accept requests, you can access PrestaShop store from `http://localhost:8080` and administration interface from `http://localhost:8080/admin1` URL.
+You can access PrestaShop store from `http://localhost:8080` and administration interface from `http://localhost:8080/admin-dev` URL.

-> Administrator user is `admin@smaily.sandbox` and password `smailydev1`.
+> Administrator user is `admin@prestashop.com` and password `prestashop`.

 # Internals